hashicorp/nomad/website/source/guides/advanced-scheduling/spread.html.md

 ## Challenge

 Consider a Nomad application that needs to be deployed to multiple datacenters within a region.
 Datacenter `dc1` has four nodes while `dc2` has one node.
-This application has 10 instances and 7 of them must be deployed to `dc1` since it receives more user traffic.
+This application has 10 instances and 7 of them must be deployed to `dc1` since it receives more user traffic and we need to make sure the application doesn't suffer downtime due to not enough running instances to process requests.
 The remaining 3 allocations can be deployed to `dc2`.

 ## Solution